D1mme/play_and_record/README.md

 The code is based on the [audioPlayerRecorder](https://nl.mathworks.com/help/audio/ref/audioplayerrecorder-system-object.html).

 ## Python
 I also added a Python implementation which is thanks to Baturalp.
 The implementation is based on [sounddevice](https://pypi.org/project/sounddevice/).
-I made some small modifications to his code to make it better generalisable.
+I made some small modifications to his code to make it better generalisable (it was originally written for the Fireface UFX III and including keyboard inputs).
 I didnt test it well, since I did not have an external loudspeaker available.
 I think it should work though!
+The original code at least worked :)